DR099H/Panic-Button-FivePD/README.md

 - **Delay** between new execution of your sound (*depends on file lenght*)
 - **Number of Repeats** - more info in config
 - **Volume** of Panic sound
+- **Blip Life** duration
 - **Translate** all chat and suggestions text
 - ...*any suggestions?*

 # Installation
-- Download Panic Button in Releases
+- Download the [latest release](https://github.com/DR099H/panic-button-fivepd/releases/latest) of Panic Button
 - Simply drag-n-drop archive contents in your resource folder

 **DON'T RENAME RESOURCE, please** :)